artainmo/web-development/backend/PHP/README.md

 PHP was created in 1994 and is one of the foundational technologies of web-development.
 For new websites newer technologies are usually used, but PHP maintains ground by still being present in foundational widely-used content management systems such as Wordpress.

 PHP allows dynamic content by being easily added to HTML in between `<?php ?>`.<br>
-But PHP can also be written in PHP scripts that log in the terminal, within files with extension `.php`, those scripts need to start with `<?php` and do not necessitate a closing tag.
+But PHP can also be written in PHP scripts that log in the terminal, within files with extension `.php`, those scripts need to start with `<?php` and do not necessitate a closing tag.<br>
+PHP code is executed with `php filePath`.

 In PHP the `echo` keyword is used to output text, it can output HTML text with HTML tags.<br>
 An instruction in PHP is called a statement and needs to be ended by a `;`.<br>